-Palm Beach County has supported and continues to support state and federal efforts to implement the Comprehensive Everglades Restoration Plan (CERP).
-In fact, seven of the 68 CERP components authorized by Congress in 2000 were to be constructed within Palm Beach County.
-Like much of CERP, components or projects planned within the County were intended to achieve multiple objectives, including maintaining flood protection, enhancing water supply, improving water quality, and restoring ecosystems.
 Unfortunately, more than 20 years after Congressional authorization of CERP, no CERP projects have been completed within Palm Beach County.
-Not surprisingly, many local stakeholders are frustrated with the pace of CERP project implementation within the County, as the anticipated benefits have not been realized and the project timelines remain unclear.
+Not surprisingly, many local stakeholders are frustrated with the pace of CERP project implementation within the County, as the promised protections have not been maintained and the anticipated benefits have not been realized and the project timelines remain unclear.
 In addition, the 2020 Working Draft Integrated Delivery Schedule (IDS), the roadmap for CERP and the South Florida Ecosystem Restoration Program through Fiscal Year 2032, only includes one of the seven CERP components, which is the Loxahatchee River Watershed Restoration Project.
 The implementation timeline for the remaining six components are not included on the IDS.